The name of this organization shall be the University Undergraduate Council (hereinafter

 - Representative from the Academic Advising Network (AAN),

-- Director of the Academic Counseling Center, and
+- Director of the Academic Advising Center, and

 - Representative from the Student Government Association.